-Comments Received in Objection: Administration Comment Building Non-Compliance • Concerns raised that the premises is not fit for use for the following reasons: There is no adequate smoke extraction and ventilation system both inside the building and in the rear outdoor patio area.
-The premises lacks the appropriate fire safety exits and the current rear exit could be obstructed by vehicles.
-It is not apparent if suitable facilities have been provided for fire brigade intervention.
-The property is fully enclosed by mesh and non-fire-retardant laser light sheeting affixed from the boundary fencing to the walls and roof.
-A new roof has been installed at the rear of the building which doesn't seem to have received the necessary building approvals.
-There appears to be a lack of compliance with the Building Code in relation to materials, openings, boundary walls, fire resistance and safety, exits and signage.
-It appears that requirements haven't been addressed regarding disabled access, energy efficiency and the provision of suitable ablution facilities, ventilation and mechanical exhausts.
-The proposal should be compliant with the relevant requirements and these works should be completed prior to the business re-opening. • As per the comments under 'Built Form' above, the patio addition is considered acceptable under the planning framework.
-Prior to the patio addition being used, a Building Approval Certificate Application would need to be submitted to the City that is prepared by a qualified Practicing Building Consultant and that demonstrates the building complying with the relevant Building Code of Australia (BCA) requirements.
-This includes requirements in relation to fire safety, ventilation, entries and exits, and signage. • The building frontage to Beaufort Street is unsafe, and the gate and fence height and construction method has insufficient support. • As per the comments under 'Built Form' above, the fence and gate addition is not considered acceptable under the planning framework.
+Comments Received in Objection: Administration Comment disabled access, energy efficiency and the provision of suitable ablution facilities, ventilation and mechanical exhausts.
+The proposal should be compliant with the relevant requirements and these works should be completed prior to the business re-opening.
+The building frontage to Beaufort Street is unsafe, and the gate and fence height and construction method has insufficient support.
+As per the comments under 'Built Form' above, the fence and gate addition is not considered acceptable under the planning framework.
 Should the application be refused, the fence and gate addition would need to be removed in accordance with Section 214 of the Planning and Development Act 2005 .
-Other • Query whether the business would have a liquor licence, as many of the comments in the application information would then not apply. • The applicant has confirmed that no liquor would be sold or consumed from the premises. • Concerns that the business will not operate in accordance with their tobacco licence, particularly in that food will be served and consumed in the smoking area. • The applicant has confirmed that no food of any kind would be sold or served within the patio area that would be used for the sale and consumption of shisha. • New Concerns that the given the past history of non-compliance that the business will not adhere to any conditions of approval, including relating to operating hours, noise management and patron numbers. e: Submissions are considered and assessed by issue rather than by individual submitter. • Noted.
+Other Query whether the business would have a liquor licence, as many of the comments in the application information would then not apply.
+The applicant has confirmed that no liquor would be sold or consumed from the premises.
+Concerns that the business will not operate in accordance with their tobacco licence, particularly in that food will be served and consumed in the smoking area.
+The applicant has confirmed that no food of any kind would be sold or served within the patio area that would be used for the sale and consumption of shisha.
+Concerns that the given the past history of non-compliance that the business will not adhere to any conditions of approval, including relating to operating hours, noise management and patron numbers.
+Noted.
 The previous history of non-compliance is not a valid planning consideration when making a decision on a development application.
-If the business were to not adhere to any conditions if were to be approved, it would be subject to investigation and action by the City's Compliance team in accordance with the City's Prosecution and Enforcement Policy.
+If the business were to not adhere to any conditions of any approval, it would be subject to investigation and action by the City's Compliance team in accordance with the City's Prosecution and Enforcement Policy.